 The Local Government Ombudsman investigate complaints of injustice arising from maladministration by local authorities and certain other bodies.

-There are three Local Government Ombudsmen in England and they each deal with complaints from different parts of the country.
+The Local Government Ombudsmen in England deal with complaints from different parts of the country.
 They investigate complaints about most council matters including housing, planning, education, social services, consumer protection, drainage and council tax.
 The ombudsmen can investigate complaints about how the council has done something.
 But they cannot question what a council has done simply because someone does not agree with it.

 A complainant must give the council concerned an opportunity to deal with a complaint against it first.
 It is best to use the council's own complaints procedure, if it has one.
 If the complainant is not satisfied with the action the council takes, he or she can send a written complaint to the Local Government Ombudsman, or ask a councillor to do so on their behalf.